Evengelius/spring_magazine/README.md

        /api/users/login
 ```

-Once registered, it generates a JWT, that you need to put in, *Authorization | Type : Bearer Token*, in order to be logged in.
+Once logged in, it generates a JWT, that you need to put in, *Authorization | Type : Bearer Token*, in order to access the page that requires an authentication.